 Will Lawmakers Be Able To Legalize Marijuana, On A Federal Level?!

 Currently, there are many states with legal medical or recreational marijuana.
-The problem is that all of these states are breaking current laws on a federal level.
+The problem is that these states are breaking current laws on a federal level.
 State and government official could decide at any time to enforce these laws.
 This would result in many arrest and losses in state revenue.

 The current bill being introduced has been co-sponsored by 11 people.
 Lawmakers are trying to act fast because of Trumps administration may be leaning toward stronger enforcement of federal marijuana laws.